SR-Wiki/FLAMEm/README.md

 This repository is for our developed FLuctuation-based high-order super-resolution Acoustic MicroscopE (FLAME), and it will be in continued development.
-It is distributed as accompanying software for publication: Weisong Zhao et al. High-throughput 3D super-resolution ultrasound imaging,  Science, submitted (2025).
+It is distributed as accompanying software for publication: Weisong Zhao et al. High-throughput 3D super-resolution ultrasound imaging,  Nature, submitted (2025).
 Please cite FLAME in your publications, if it helps your research.